babeloff/boot-antlr4-demo/README.md

         (antlr4 :grammar "AqlLexerRules.g4" :show show)   ;; [2]
         (antlr4 :grammar "Aql.g4" :show show)             ;; [3]
         (target :dir #{"target"})))                       ;; [4]

+This sample does not use the interpreter as the lexer makes use of constructs which are not compatable with a combined grammar.
 The [1] enables the live-coding experience with the source files being watched.
 The [2] lexer is constructed first and its output including the lexer tokens are included in the fileset passed to the next phase.
 The [3] generated files are placed in the target directory.

-## To Do

-The output from the parser can be used in serveral ways.

-- [x] deftask [antlr4]: generating lexers and parsers from grammars
-- [x] deftask [test-rig] : reimplement the Antlr4 TestRig
-- [x] construct a demonstration project to show how to do live coding
-- [ ] construct a package for external consuption
-- [ ] functions for dynamically loading into the current POD

-## License

-Copyright © 2017 Fredrick P. Eisele

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

-## Notes
+## Literate Antlr4

-This approach is an alternative to other development environments which use an interpreter.
-The iterpreter has some limitations as currently written.
-In particular as the lexer makes use of constructs which are not compatable with a combined grammar.
+This is a work in progress.